Eldgjá: Human impacts

 Even though Iceland was already settled at that time and the impacts of the eruption were severe, there are no contemporary historical records of the eruption.
 Anecdotal reports are recorded in the Book of Settlements, which was written about 200 years later.
 Events in the poem Völuspá may record the eruption or another eruption of Katla.
 According to the Book of Settlements, lava flows forced settlers east of Katla off their land; two settlements or farms belonging to at least two settlements in the Álftaver [ˈaul̥taˌvɛːr̥] area southeast of Katla had to be abandoned due to damage from lava flows and sources of the 12th century define it a "wasteland".
 Tephra covered an area of about 20000 km2 on Iceland; of these, 600 km2 were covered with over 1 m of tephra and had to be abandoned, while 2600 km2 received a tephra cover exceeding 20 cm and suffered heavy damage as a result.
-The events and impact of the eruption may have stopped the settlement of the island and could played a role in stimulating the Christianization of Iceland.
+The events and impact of the eruption may have stopped the settlement of the island and could have played a role in stimulating the Christianization of Iceland.
+However, it is possible that Iceland's population at the time was more resilient than during the 18th century and thus the Eldgjá event had less impact than the Laki eruption.

 Unlike the local impacts on Iceland, the effects of the Eldgjá eruption on Europe appear in the historical record.
 Darkened skies were reported from Germany, Ireland, Italy, Portugal and Spain although the interpretation of contemporary reports as referencing atmospheric phenomena linked to the Eldgjá eruption is controversial.
-Reportedly, winters in Europe and China between 939-942 were severe, with the sea and canals freezing, while droughts occurred during the summer months.
+Reportedly, winters in Europe and China between 939 and 942 were severe, with the sea and canals freezing, while droughts occurred during the summer months.
 Food crises reported in China, the Maghreb, the Levant and Western Europe at that time have been linked to the Eldgjá eruption.
-More tentatively, the downfall of the Later Jin Dynasty in China, a decrease of human activity on Ireland and rebellions in Japan have been connected to the Eldgjá eruption.
+More tentatively, the downfall of the Later Jin dynasty and locust plagues in China, epidemics of animal diseases in Europe and a decrease of human activity on Ireland and rebellions in Japan have been connected to the Eldgjá eruption.